The NBC Sports Network set a record.

 The numbers could potentially be even better in June with major markets and big-time teams, which have won the last four Stanley Cups, still playing.

-Chicago will host the defending champion Los Angeles Kings in Game 1 of the Western Conference finals on Saturday night on NBC after Pittsburgh plays Boston at home in the Eastern Conference finals opener on NBC Sports Network.
+Chicago hosts the defending champion Los Angeles Kings in Game 1 of the Western Conference finals on the NBC Sports Network on Saturday afternoon and Pittsburgh plays Boston at home in the Eastern Conference finals opener on NBC in prime time that night.